-Suit alleges Kaiser employee recorded on cell phone woman undressing - NewsBreak
+Suit Alleges Kaiser Employee Recorded on Cell Phone Woman Undressing - NewsBreak

-LOS ANGELES (CNS) - A woman is suing Kaiser Foundation Health Plan Inc. and Southern California Permanente Medical Group, alleging an employee's cell phone recorded the plaintiff while undressing during a visit to the Downey facility in 2020.
+A woman is suing Kaiser Foundation Health Plan Inc. and Southern California Pennanente Medical Group, alleging an employee's cell phone recorded the plaintiff while undressing during a visit to the Downey facility in 2020.

 The plaintiff is identified only as Jane Doe in the Los Angeles Superior Court lawsuit, alleging negligence, negligent infliction of emotional distress and premises liability.
 Doe seeks unspecified damages.

-A Kaiser representative did not immediately reply to a request for comment on the suit brought Wednesday.
+In a statement, Kaiser officials said, "Kaiser Permanente has strong and unequivocally clear policies in place that protect our patients' privacy, and we do not condone nor tolerate any breach of such policies.
+The safety and security of our patients are our highest priority.
+We have not yet been served with the lawsuit in question, and we cannot comment on specific patient situations due to our confidentiality obligations."

-Doe was "captured undressing herself by a cell phone left on the premises of a dressing area" by a Kaiser employee during a video call on June 30, 2020, at the Kaiser Permanente Orchard Medical Offices on Imperial Highway, the suit states.
+According to the lawsuit, Doe was "captured undressing herself by a cell phone left on the premises of a dressing area" by a Kaiser employee during a video call on June 30, 2020, at the Kaiser Permanente Orchard Medical Offices on Imperial Highway.

 Doe's "personal and sensitive information was transmitted and shared (with) unknown person(s)," the suit alleges.